Pooja Shah

-Pooja Ashwin Shah (born 8 August 1979 in London, England) is a British actress, filmmaker and model of Kenyan-Indian descent.
+Pooja Shah (born 8 August 1979) is a British actress, filmmaker and model.
 She is known for her role as Kareena Ferreira in the popular UK soap opera EastEnders.
 Shah works with her husband directing and writing short films and has won three film awards for them.

 Early life and career

 Pooja Shah's grandparents migrated to Kenya from Gujarat in Western India.
 Shah trained as an Indian classical dancer.
 She attended the University of Brighton, graduating in 2001 with a BA Hons Degree in Theatre with Visual Practice.

 Shah began her acting career in the theatre and went on to play the lead role of Mary Magdalene in a small budget film named Jesus the Curry King.
 The film was produced by the Aylesbury Film Company and was one of the first digital films to be shown in cinemas in the UK.

 In 2002 Shah played Meena in the film Bend It Like Beckham.
 Later that year she played one of the lead roles, Sinjata Kapoor, in the Sky One series Is Harry On The Boat? based on the best selling book by Colin Butts and the 2001 film.
 The story is about holiday reps in Ibiza and was filmed in Almunecar in Andalusia, Spain.
 The series was positively reviewed by The Guardian, which said that the "cast and crew threw every last drop of talent and energy into the production, making this one of the liveliest bits of youth-oriented drama this year … a sex-crazed hybrid of Baywatch and Boogie Nights."

 Other credits include roles in the BBC hospital drama Holby City (2002), and the American series Adventure Inc. (2003).

 In 2003 Shah was cast in her most notable role to date.
 She played Kareena Ferreira in the BBC soap opera EastEnders.
 The Ferreira family were not well received by critics or viewers and were dismissed as unrealistic by the Asian community in the UK.
 In 2004 the new executive producer, Kathleen Hutchison, made the decision to axe the entire family in a bid to improve the show, which had suffered from a vast ratings decline.
 Shah subsequently left the show in 2005.